careyjames/dns-tool/README.md

 - Colorful output to highlight missing records or outdated policies.
 - Immediate feedback when you correct your DNS settings and re-run checks.

 Now, whether I’m verifying a domain has `p=reject` for DMARC or ensuring MTA-STS is properly configured, I can run one command (or open one interactive prompt) and see everything.
-That’s the power of the DNS Tool—born out of necessity to unify the multiple DNS checks I perform every day.
+That’s the power of the DNS Tool, which was born out of necessity to unify the multiple DNS checks I perform every day.

 In short, I was tired of switching between a half-dozen DNS utilities, so I built one that does it all with just a single command.
 ### Example Output